 For many years it was used almost interchangeably with “Fairmount,” but at this point the Art Museum area moniker is basically an umbrella term for a much larger pocket of the city spanning (roughly) Broad St to the Schuylkill, Vine St to Girard Ave and beyond.
 Brewerytown and Francisville each bring a distinct flavor, offering great shopping, dining and arts & culture that nicely complement the Fairmount scene.
 If you haven’t been to Bar Hygge, Brewerytown Beats, Crime and Punishment Brewery Co. or Yung Kandy Collective, you’re missing out.

 The Rail Park aims to revitalize three miles of unused train lines into usable, green public space.
-Phase 1 is open to the public, but it’s Phase 3 that will extend the park from Broad to 21st St (just below Spring Garden).
+Phase 1 is almost ready to open to the public, but it’s Phase 3 that will extend the park from Broad to 21st St (just below Spring Garden).
 Completion is years out and by no means a done deal, but to give an idea of the scope of the project and potential transformative impact on adjacent neighborhoods: When finished, our Rail Park will be twice the length and width of New York’s High Line.